hapax/hapax.github.io/assets/mindjam.md

 be) a cognitive artefact rather than some incorrigible metaphysical fact.
 For arguments in favour of this view, and other elaborations, I refer to that post.
-Here, I want to discuss some of the broader philosophical aspects of brainjam.
+Here, I want to discuss some of the broader philosophical aspects of brainjam, and how it relates to eternal recurrence, fatalism, the nature of individual identity and free will.

 #### Eternal recurrence and amor fati